reportportal/agent-js-playwright/README.md

 }
 ```

+## Asynchronous API

+The client supports an asynchronous reporting (via the ReportPortal asynchronous API).
+If you want the client to report through the asynchronous API, change `v1` to `v2` in the `endpoint` address.

 ## Reporting

 When organizing tests, specify titles for `test.describe` blocks, as this is necessary to build the correct structure of reports.